 Published on May 3rd, 2019 | by Subhash Nair0

-One of the most common gearboxes for premium vehicles is the ZF8HP.
+One of the most common gearbox for premium vehicles is the ZF 8-Speed.
 This 8-speed ‘conventional’ automatic gearbox is found in modern day BMWs, Jaguars, Land Rovers, Rolls Royces, Alfa Romeos, Aston Martins, Audis and many more.
+Today the ZF 8-Speed is used by more car manufacturers than any other shift manufacturer.

 It has been noted that cars featuring these 8-speed gearboxes generally shift as smooth and as fast as many dual-clutch gearboxes.
 Sure, there’ll be some millisecond disadvantage, but the difference is almost imperceivable behind the wheel.